kehantan/labbook/docs/computational/molecular_dynamics.rst

 Analysis
 --------

+Common analysis for MD simulation including:

+* Root mean square deviation (RMSD)
+* Root mean square fluctuation (RMSF)
+* Free binding energy (**M**\ olecular **M**\ echanics **P**\ oisson-\ **B**\ oltzmann **S**\ urface **A**\ rea, MMPBSA)
+* Hydrogen bond interactions

 There are native tools built into GROMACS that can be used for MD analysis, but I run most of the analysis using external tools.
 There are plenty of external tools, the one that I am using is `MDAnalysis <https://www.mdanalysis.org/>`_.

 The choice of using builtin tools or external tools are strictly personal preference.
 I use MDAnalysis simply because:

 * I find it easier to handle multiple trajectories in MDAnalysis.
 * I don't have to install GROMACS on my computer if I just want to run analysis and not running actual MD on my machine.
-* It is operating system agnostic (means I can run my analysis on either Linux or Windows), because it is written in Python programming language.
+* It is operating system agnostic (means I can run my analysis on either Linux or Windows), because it is written in Python programming language, which is also OS agnostic.
 * Since it is written in Python, MDAnalysis can be used together with other Python-based packages in the same environment (by installing all of them using Anaconda), making it a complete ecosystem for analysis of MD trajectories.
 Some example including:

-  * Jupyter notebook - an interface that runs on internet browser, which makes writing python scripts for analysis easier than in terminal, because I can view the output results in the browser itself and make any necessary adjustments within Jupyter notebook
+  * Jupyter notebook - an interface that runs on internet browser, which makes writing python scripts for analysis easier than in terminal, because I can view the output results in the browser itself and make any necessary adjustments within Jupyter notebook.
   * Matplotlib - Can be loaded into Jupyter notebook.
-Main function is to plot nicer and more consistent graph from MDAnalysis.
+Main function is to plot nicer and more consistent graph from the results of MDAnalysis.
   * NGLview - I rarely use this, but this is good for generating a movie or show structural information from the MD trajectories.
+An advantage of this is that I don't have to use external visualisation software like VMD or PyMOL for trajectories.

 FAQ
 ---